caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## The information contained in phylogenies

 Thinking about phylogenies as graphs gives us very explicit ways to think about what information can be contained in a phylogeny.
-In the fundamental graphical sense, a phylogeny is a pair of sets -- a set of nodes and a set of edges -- and annotations of those entities.
+In the fundamental graphical sense, a phylogeny is a pair of sets -- a set of nodes and a set of branches -- and annotations of those entities.

-The topology of the phylogeny is the way in which nodes are connected by edges.
+The topology of the phylogeny is the way in which nodes are connected by branches.
 If there are different connections in two phylogenies, then they have different topologies.
 If the annotations differ but the connections are the same, then the topologies are the same.
 Sometimes we know more and sometimes less about the topology.
 A fully resolved bifurcating phylogeny, where every internal node has two children, contains maximal information about the topology.
 A completely unresolved star phylogeny contains no information about topology.

 Node annotations can include: